 Nina Hogan Performing Arts Centre, Rotorua Girls' High School, 251 Old Taupo Rd, Hillcrest, Rotorua 3015.
 Parking is available at the Miro Street entrance.

-Applications to graduate at the December 2017 ceremony are now closed.
+Applications to graduate at the December 2018 ceremony will open on 1 August.

 - If you have already graduated in absentia you cannot also attend a graduation ceremony.

 If you choose to graduate at a ceremony, you must wear the correct academic regalia (hood and gown) for your qualification.
 Ordering academic regalia is your responsibility.
 Further information will be provided in August.